Sharon Robertson is a Partner at Cohen Milstein and a member of the Antitrust practice group.

 Ms. Robertson represents End-Payor Plaintiffs in the following notable pay-for-delay pharmaceutical antitrust cases in which the firm serves as Co-Lead Counsel:

 - In re Lipitor Antitrust Litigation (D.N.J.): Plaintiffs allege that Pfizer, the manufacturer of the cholesterol drug Lipitor, the best-selling drug in pharmaceutical history, conspired with Ranbaxy, the generic manufacturer, to delay its introduction of a generic Lipitor product.
 On August 21, 2017, the Third Circuit handed a sweeping victory to Plaintiffs, reviving their antitrust claims.
 This case was ranked by Law360 as “The Biggest Competition Cases Of 2017 So Far” (July 7, 2017).

 - In re Loestrin Antitrust Litigation (D.R.I.): Plaintiffs allege that Warner Chilcott PLC and three others entered into an agreement to delay the introduction of a generic version of the contraceptive drug Loestrin.
-Following a dismissal by the District Court, the First Circuit recently revived all of Plaintiffs’ claims and remanded the case for further proceedings, on August 21, 2017, the District Court, in an unsealed opinion, stated that Defendants must face multidistrict litigation.
+Following the First Circuit’s remand of the case for further proceedings, on August 21, 2017, the District Court, in an unsealed opinion, stated that Defendants must face multidistrict litigation.
 Discovery is currently ongoing.

-In addition, Ms. Robertson serves as a member of the executive committee in similar pay-for-delay cases in which Cohen Milstein plays a significant role in coordinating discovery, including: Niaspan (In re Niaspan Antitrust Litigation (E.D.
-Pa.)), ACTOS (In re ACTOS Antitrust Litigation (S.D.N.Y.) and In re Solodyn Antitrust Litigation (D. Mass.).
+In addition, Ms. Robertson serves as a member of the executive committee in similar pay-for-delay cases in which Cohen Milstein plays a significant role in coordinating discovery, including: In re Niaspan Antitrust Litigation (E.D.
+Pa.), In re ACTOS Antitrust Litigation (S.D.N.Y.) and In re Solodyn Antitrust Litigation (D. Mass.).
 Ms. Robertson also represents direct purchaser plaintiffs in In re Intuniv Antitrust Litigation (D. Mass.) and In re Ranbaxy Fraud Antitrust Litigation (D. Mass.).

 Ms. Robertson has successfully litigated the following notable matters: